eweser/react-starter-template/README.md

 Check out the `CollectionContext` for a nice generic example of how to connect to rooms and collections.

 Check out `useNotes` for examples on how to make a well-typed hook for a collection and provide CRUD operations.

+## TO DO

+- [ ] Offline-first, signup-less experience.
+Let the user use the app without signing in, and sync when they do.
+- [ ] Profile updating, mark public/private
+- [ ] Mark folders as public/private
+- [ ] Add backup providers, manage backups/restore from backup.
+Preview backup.